Post Hole Concrete Calculator

 How Many Bags of Concrete Do You Need Per Fence Post

 Most concrete suppliers will not sell fractions of a yard of concrete, though it is worth asking about.
-So, in this example, you would want to buy bags.
+So, in many cases, you will need to purchase bags.

-Using the table below, you would need to buy at least eight 80 lb. bags and one 40 lb. bag (yielding a total of 5.1 cubic feet) of concrete to allow enough for extra.
+For the first example above, we can use the table below, to find the number of bags.
+In this case, you would need to buy at least eight 80 lb. bags and one 40 lb. bag (yielding a total of 5.1 cubic feet) of concrete to allow enough for extra.

 Bags of concrete can be used to fill post holes